njlauersdorf/ABPs/README.md

 Now you're ready to run some code!

 ## Running Code
+Here we will discuss some basics of SLURM which is Longleaf's method of submitting and managing running of code.
+Longleaf uses BASH, similar to your Mac now, so you can easily submit code using the `sh` prefix before a bash script for defining variables and submitting individual runs for each specified set of initial conditions.
 This github project utilizes bash scripts to read in user's desired measurement/simulation type, select the desired python file to run (either for a simulation or post-processing) based on user input, and to read in the specified initial/system conditions into a template python file for a) post-processing of each .gsd file (simulation file) within the current directory or b) create a python file for instantiating a system and running that file to simulate each possible configuration of initial conditions inputted, which, in turn, outputs a .gsd file detailing the simulation at each time step.

 ### Submitting simulations